Quebecca/qc_ws_preview_lang/README.md

 Use the ISO code 2 letters language.
 If the value doesn't exist, it will revert to default/English.

-To use a different language in FE, you must add the TSConfig configuration, with the 2 letter language you want like this:
+To use a different language in FE, you must add the TSconfig configuration, with the 2 letter language you want like this:

 ```bash
   mod.qcWsPreviewLang.used_lang = fr